Mar 4, 2022, 3:31:58 PM CST Jan 19, 2025, 4:56:32 PM CST

 It can be frustrating (and tiring!) when your child has trouble falling asleep at night.
 Many parents are turning to melatonin supplements as a solution.
 But what is melatonin?
 And is it safe for children?

-Michelle Caraballo, M.D., Pediatric Pulmonologist and Sleep Medicine Specialist at Children's Health℠ and Assistant Professor at UT Southwestern, offers answers about melatonin and tips to help your child get a good night's sleep.
+Michelle Caraballo, M.D., Pediatric Pulmonologist and Sleep Medicine Specialist at Children's Health℠ and Associate Professor at UT Southwestern, offers answers about melatonin and tips to help your child get a good night's sleep.

 What is melatonin?